Of Power, Predators And Innocent Mistakes: The Complex Problems Of Sexual Harassment

 "I do think the question of what accountability looks like is a huge question that we need to be asking right now, and a really, really important question that I don't think we have the answer to — at all."

-NPR's Ravenna Koenig contributed to this report.
+NPR's Ravenna Koenig and Kroc Fellow Adelina Lancianese contributed to this report.